jindrichmynarz/dissertation/parts/public_procurement_domain.md

 For example, tasks such as search in aggregated data or establishing identity of economic operators suffer from data inconsistency.
 Moreover, public procurement data can be distributed across disparate sources providing varying level of detail and completeness, such as in public profiles of contracting authorities and central registers.
 Fragmentation of public procurement data thus requires further data integration in order for the consumer to come to a unified view of the procurement domain that is necessary conducting data analyses.
-In fact, one of the reasons why the public procurement market is dominated by large companies may be that they, unlike SMEs, can afford the friction in processing the data.
+In fact, one of the reasons why the public procurement market is dominated by large companies may be that they, unlike small and medium-sized enterprises, can afford the friction in processing the data.

 According to our approach to data preparation, linked data provides a way to compensate the impact of imperfect standardization.
 While a standard can be defined as *"coordination mechanism around non-proprietary knowledge that organizes and directs technological change"* [@Gosain2003, p.
 18], linked data enables to cope with insufficient standardization by allowing for *"cooperation without coordination"* [@Wood2011, p.
 5] or centralization.